What You’ll Learn 🖥️

 The modal circle can be calculated in two different ways:

-From cursor channel - the frequency of the peak is taken from the position of the cursor channel (yellow cursor).
-You can also add a certain
+From Cursor Channel – The frequency of the peak is taken from the position of the cursor channel (yellow cursor).
+You can also add a specific peak search range.

-Manual - the frequency is inserted manually by a user.
-With peak search, we define the bandwidth of the interval in which the resonant peak is searched.
-If the central frequency is 330 Hz and the search range is +/- 10 Hz, it will search for the resonant peak from 340 Hz up to 320 Hz.
+Manual – The frequency is manually entered by the user.
+With peak search, you define the bandwidth of the interval in which the resonant peak is searched.
+For example, if the central frequency is 330 Hz and the search range is ±10 Hz, the system will search for a resonant peak between 320 Hz and 340 Hz.

-Additional points define the number of neighborhood lines in the FFT.
-By changing the neighbor count, you can select how many FFT lines left and right from the peak are taken into calculation.
+Additional Points define the number of neighboring FFT lines to include in the calculation.
+By adjusting the neighbor count, you can specify how many FFT lines to the left and right of the peak will be used.

-If the resonant peak is not found near the cursor channel or the manually inserted frequency, we get a warning instead of a drawn circle.
+If a resonant peak is not found near the cursor channel or the manually entered frequency, a warning will be shown instead of drawing the circle.

 GPS, map and 3D model

-When you select GPS display in the design or run mode, the following settings will appear n the left part of the screen:
+When you select the GPS display in Design or Run mode, the following settings will appear on the left side of the screen:

-GPS settings Typical setting for GPS instrument are divided into three modes:
+Typical settings for the GPS instrument are divided into three modes.

 View